comp423-25s/csxl-team-e9/docs/git-together.md

 - /teacher/del/teacherpairings : DELETE - Allows instructors to delete pairings for a class
 - /is-ambassador : GET - Allows authentication into instructor/ambassador view

 The Backend also relies on new models including InitialFormAnswer, SpecifcFormAnswer, Match, and Pairing.
-InitialFormAnswer and SpecificFormAnswer store information for the different forms that are filled out.
+InitialFormAnswer stores the answers to the basic questions about work style that a user fills out.
+SpecificFormAnswer store information for when a student fills out the class specific form.
 Match stores information about a students match for a given class, and Pairing contains the two pids of a given pairing for a class.

 ## AI Integration